ryanpierre/rb-mars-robot/LOGBOOK.md

 # Logbook

-A collection of initial thoughts on design based upon the problem criteria that will inform my initial approach.
+A collection of initial thoughts on design based upon the problem criteria that will inform my initial approach, as well as the durations of my coding sessions to keep time.

 ## Design